 As a pledge of exemplarity, FCDE has also conducted a management company’s carbon footprint assessment including Scope 3 emissions.

 V - SUSTAINABILITY RISKS RELATING TO THE REMUNERATION POLICY

 FCDE’s Remuneration Policy’s purpose is to align staff remuneration with sound risk management.
 FCDE Remuneration Policy complies with the AIFM standards and current standards in favour of gender equality (i.e., equal pay for women and men, increasing transparency and aligning remuneration for equivalent positions and skills).
 Variable remuneration is awarded based on qualitative and quantitative criteria, with a view, in particular, of avoiding short-term risk-taking.
-The integration of sustainability criteria as part of the variable remuneration criteria is currently being discussed.
+FCDE decided to integrate sustainability criteria for the awarding of 20% of the staff variable remuneration.